Jeff Banks: Career

 Having been asked to create corporate design wear for many organisations Jeff Banks created his own corporate clothing company in 1996.
 Incorporatewear is now one of the largest companies in the United Kingdom producing corporate clothing.
 With partners Rob Pollock and Brian Lamb the company produces a wide range of clothing for various types of companies.

 In 2000, he signed a deal to design clothes for the UK chain Sainsbury's.
 The installation of Jeff Banks stores within Sainsbury's outlets proved successful, but a dispute led to the early termination of his contract.
 The resulting lawsuit was resolved with Sainsbury's agreeing to pay a reported settlement of £1 million, plus a box of truffles every week.

-In April 2007, Banks mocked Kate Moss's design range for Top Shop, saying: "Can Kate sharpen a pencil, do an impression of a cow or draw a matchstick man?
+In April 2007, Banks mocked Kate Moss's design range for Topshop, saying: "Can Kate sharpen a pencil, do an impression of a cow or draw a matchstick man?
 I would put money on it, though not very much.
 I'll bet [Kate Moss] just grabbed one of her many Prada bags, rifled through her wardrobe ... and turned up at Topshop's head office in Oxford Street for a quick hour's briefing with the in-house designers and buying staff."

 Banks has continued to work as a designer with designs for the Guide Association, the England football team, and for London's 2012 Olympics bid, which were modelled at the launch by Sir Bobby Charlton, Sir Steve Redgrave and Denise Lewis.
 Banks continues to be heavily involved in corporate clothing and uniform.
 In May 2010 he offered to design the match-day 'walk-on' suits for the cash-strapped Portsmouth F.C. team for their FA Cup final appearance.